dev-bearabbit/dev-bearabbit/README.md

  ## 👋🏽 Hi, there

 - My motto: develop anything
-- currently working as Bigdata engineer
+- currently working as Data engineer
 - I love to learn, and try to be better than yesterday.

  <div align=center>